Keno's Classic Rock n Roll Web Site

 - Keno, 1999

-Addendum - In July of 2001, Leon Wilkeson would also pass away, yet another free bird.
+Addendum - On July 27, 2001, Leon Wilkeson would also pass away from emphysema, yet another free bird.

 Back to Rock Bio Page